jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 To be sure that my demo will work in the final skim, I extended this boilerplate to automate it even more:

-1. The shader is mainly developed on shadertoy, to have a quick feedback and prototyping
+1. The shader is mainly developed on [shadertoy](http://shadertoy.com), to have a quick feedback and to prototype fast
 2. I copy/paste the code from shadertoy to a local file
 3. The shader source code is processed by a replacement tool to rename the global variables used on shadertoy (iGlobalTime to T, iResolution to res).
 Then it is minified with [shader minifer](http://www.ctrl-alt-test.fr/?page_id=7)
 4. The minified shader source is copied to the main Javascript code and stored as a variable (string)